Daylight Saving Time

 What is daylight savings time?

-According to the Energy Policy Act of 2005, which amended the Uniform Time Act of 1966, daylight saving time begins on the second Sunday in March each year.
+According to the Energy Policy Act of 2005, which amended the Uniform Time Act of 1966, daylight begins on the second Sunday in March each year.
 By law, the time change will be in effect until the first Sunday in November.

 The change will push the sunset to neighborhood 19, a barrier that will be broken next week on St. Patrick’s Day, according to officials.
 Although we will see more hours of daylight, it comes with the trade-off of one hour less sleep.

-Daylight Saving Time was introduced in the United States during World War I to increase daylight hours during work hours and save energy used for nighttime lighting.
+Daylight was introduced in the United States during World War I to increase daylight hours during work hours and save energy used for nighttime lighting.
 Until Congress enacted a standardized time change in 1966, states and local governments could set their own time changes at any time, making it difficult for the transportation industry to coordinate interstate travel.
-Now, countries that support permanent daylight saving time say changing the time twice a year is inconvenient and no longer necessary to save fuel. key
+Now, countries that support permanent daylight say changing the time twice a year is inconvenient and no longer necessary to save fuel. key

-In 2021, the Alabama Legislature voted to make daylight saving time permanent, but it won’t take effect until Congress passes legislation to make daylight saving time permanent statewide (Rubio’s bill) or allow states to opt out of the required time change Approved .
+In 2021, the Alabama Legislature voted to make daylight permanent, but it won’t take effect until Congress passes legislation to make daylight saving time permanent statewide (Rubio’s bill) or allow states to opt out of the required time change Approved .
 Congress (Rogers Act).
 Other states that have introduced bills to make daylight saving time permanent include Arkansas, Arizona, California, Colorado, Delaware, Florida, Illinois, Louisiana, Maine, New Jersey, Oregon, South Carolina, Tennessee, Utah and Washington. surprising fact

 Although the Uniform Time Act requires states to ask Congress to permanently switch to daylight saving time, states can switch to standard time without Congressional approval, starting by moving their clocks back one hour in November.
 Arizona and Hawaii have standard time year-round.